emiliolr/counting-cranes/README.md

 2. `scp` the installer to the lab machine.
 3. Run `chmod +x[installer.sh]` to turn the file into an executable.
 4. Install minconda with default settings.
-5. Run `source ~/miniconda3/etc/profile.d/conda.sh`.
+5. Run `source ~/miniconda3/etc/profile.d/conda.sh` in the same directory as the minconda install.
 This will have to be done every time a new lab session is opened.
-6. Install the [nightly build of PyTorch](https://pytorch.org/get-started/locally/) using conda.
+6. Create a conda environment using `conda create -n myenv python`.
+7. Activate the conda environment using `conda activate myenv python`.
-6. Install required packages using `pip install -r lab_requirements.txt`.
+8. Install required packages using `pip install -r lab_requirements.txt`.